Causal Effect of Functional Treatment: Introduction

-Under the unconfoundedness assumption in the context of a functional treatment variable, we propose three estimators of the ADRF, including a functional stabilized weight (FSW) method, a partially linear outcome regression (OR) method and a doubly robust (DR) approach by combining the two.
-Specifically, the first estimator assumes a functional linear model for the ADRF and incorporates a new FSW.
-In contrast to~\citet{Zhang2021}, our FSW is well defined and guarantees the identification of the ADRF.
-By constructing a novel consistent nonparametric estimator of the FSW, we can estimate the ADRF by functional linear regression with the weighted outcome.
-Our second estimator assumes a more restrictive linear model taking the confounding variables into account.
-The model quantifies the ADRF by the expectation of the linear model with respect only to the confounding variables, which is computed through a backfitting algorithm.
-Further, by combining the first two estimators, we propose a new DR estimator, which is consistent if either of the first two estimators is consistent.
-In particular, it enjoys a fast convergence rate as the second estimator if the partially linear model is correctly specified; while it imposes less restrictive modelling assumptions as the first estimator, which is still consistent although has a slower convergence rate.
-Such double robustness is different from those in the literature on a continuous scalar treatment variable~\citep[see e.g.,][]{Kennedy2017,Bonvini2022}, where the DR estimator is consistent if one of two models for the conditional outcome and the generalized propensity score is correctly specified.
-In our case, the functional linear model for the ADRF is required for the consistency of all the three estimators; and the FSW, serving the role of the generalized propensity score, is estimated nonparametrically.
+Under the unconfoundedness assumption in the context of a functional treatment variable, we propose three new estimation approaches to the ADRF: a functional stabilized weight (FSW) method, a partially linear outcome regression (OR) method, and a doubly robust (DR) approach combining the first two.
+The first method assumes a functional linear model for the ADRF and incorporates a new FSW.
+Our FSW is well-defined and guarantees the identification of the ADRF for any functional treatment variable.
+We propose a novel, consistent, nonparametric FSW estimator and estimate the ADRF using functional linear regression with a weighted outcome.
+The OR method assumes a more restrictive additive model that considers confounding variables.
+It quantifies the ADRF by the expectation of the parametric model with respect only to the confounding variables, which is computed through a backfitting algorithm.
+Our DR estimator is consistent if either of the first two estimators is consistent.
+If the partially linear model is correctly specified, the DR estimator converges at the same fast rate as the OR estimator.
+Our double robustness is different from those in the literature on a continuous scalar treatment variable~\citep[see e.g.,][]{Kennedy2017,Bonvini2022}, where the estimator is consistent if one of two models for the conditional outcome and the generalized propensity score is correctly specified.
+In our case, the functional linear model for the ADRF is required for the consistency of all three estimators, while the FSW, serving the role of the generalized propensity score, is estimated nonparametrically.

+More recently, \citet{Wang2023} proposed a so-called weight-modified kernel ridge regression (WMKRR) estimator for the ADRF.
+They assumed that the ADRF lies in a functional reproducing kernel Hilbert space (RKHS) and utilized the kernel ridge regression to estimate the ADRF.
+Their method also requires an estimation of the FSW.
+To this end, they proposed to minimize a novel uniform balancing error derived from their estimation of the ADRF.
+Although the kernel ridge regression is more flexible than the functional linear model that is used in our methods, it still faces the risk of model misspecification since the model depends on the choice of the kernel.
+We will compare our methods with those from \citet{Zhang2021} and \citet{Wang2023} in simulation experiments.